Assistant Principal Search, 2021

 - Demonstrated success on inclusively carrying out strategic initiatives and in leading a team

-- Background and passion are centered in a diverse and inclusive community
+- Background and passion are centered in an equitable, diverse and inclusive community

 - Experience in building community across constituencies (parents, students, teachers, etc…)